 We discover that there is only One Thing about us which satisfies the heart and will of our Father and that is Christ as Head of our lives and substituting HIS Life in place of ours.
 And this One Thing in our lives is not brought about by anything we have done but by everything HE has done so that none of us can boast or take pride in ourselves.
 You cannot have two lives.
 You cannot have two heads.
 You cannot have two hearts.
 You cannot have two bodies.
-We must die to ourselves in order to truly know Life in Christ and to have His Head, His heart and His Mind and His Life.
+We must die to one life in order to truly know another: Life in Christ, having His Head, His heart and His Mind and His Life.
 This is resurrection Life; we die and yet we truly live!

 Our Knowledge is Antichrist

-We are so used to having Self and our life in place of Christ and His Life that we automatically rely upon ourselves and our own knowledge; even good, Biblical, spiritual knowledge.
+We are so used to having Self and our life in place of Christ and His Life that we automatically rely on ourselves and our own knowledge; even good, Biblical, spiritual knowledge!
+In fact, that can be the most blinding.
 Our knowledge and reasoning and judgments can again be mere substitutes which take the place of the full knowledge of Christ.
 He does not want us just to know things about Him, but to truly KNOW Him intimately and we cannot begin to know Him until we understand that in and from ourselves we know nothing!
-We might be very sure that we are right and that we know something; but if that something has not come to us personally through Christ and our experience in intimate relationship with Him, then that knowledge may simply be from our flesh and therefore highly suspect.
+We might be very sure that we are right and that we know something; but if that something has not come to us personally through Christ and our experience in intimate relationship with Him, then that knowledge may simply be from our own selves and therefore highly suspect.